OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 #### Communication Manager
 The communication manager is handling all sorts of communication to other parties who are involved in the incident.
 He writes press releases or notifications to customers if they are affected.
-Also, an important communication partner are the law enforcements as legal responsibilities are needed to be followed (Like GDPR or KRITIS in Germany).
+Also, an important communication partner are the law enforcement as legal responsibilities are needed to be followed (Like GDPR or KRITIS in Germany).
 He is responsible for internal communications, too.
 E.g. communicating the comments on the incident and the affected systems to the internal employees.